 Once again, I found that I had used one of the Instagram banned hashtag.
 Now, this has nothing to do with the infamous “shadowban” practice controversy.
-I simply noticed a slight drop in engagement compared to previous posts, so I decided to investigate a little.
+I noticed a slight decrease in engagement compared to previous posts, so I decided to investigate a little.

 Turns out that the hashtag #sunriselovers had been flagged for inappropriate content.
 Which meant that it was not generating any engagement because my post was hidden by Instagram.

 And this is clearly indicated in the hashtag page on Instagram, so no conspiracy theories here.
-The hashtag had been reported because of some inappropriate content posted using it and Instagram is now verifying the report.
+The hashtag was reported because of inappropriate content posted using it, and Instagram is now verifying the report.

 Unfortunately, there is no way to know if a hashtag is banned upon posting a photo on Instagram.
-You should be checking each hashtag you intend to use beforehand and see if you get the same message.
-But that is tedious and frankly quite annoying.
+You should check each hashtag you intend to use beforehand and see if you get the same message.
+But that is tedious and, frankly, quite annoying.

-So here’s the video, first talking about my Instagram banned hashtag experience, then about Hashtastic.
+So here’s the video, the first minutes talking about my Instagram banned hashtag experience, then about Hashtastic.

 As always, find the direct link here in case the embed doesn’t work: https://www.youtube.com/watch?v=rEnJp5nBNwc

 Perhaps my Hashtastic review convinces you.
 But whether you choose to use Hashtastic yourself or a different service, or even do the tedious manual work, make sure you avoid using banned hashtags on Instagram.
-And also delete them from your posts if you find you had used them.
+And also, delete them from your posts if you find you have used them.

 Hope this helps you.
-And if you really want to read about the shadowban, check my blog post from when I believed it happened to me.
+And if you really want to read about the shadowban, check my blog post from when it happened to me.

 And I’ll see you next time!